Dental Emergencies: What They Are and How to Handle Them

 What Is a Dental Emergency?

-Dental emergencies are scenarios where you need urgent attention from our dentist near you.
+Dental emergencies are scenarios where you need urgent attention from our dentist near me.
 In other words, you cannot wait a day or two before you seek medical care.

 It is not easy for most patients to determine whether their specific problem requires emergency dental care.